-Most people know the dangers of walking their dogs in the summer: The heat, the burning sidewalk, the dehydration...but walking your dog in the winter can be just as dangerous.
+Most people know the dangers of walking their dogs in the summer: the heat, the burning pavement, the dehydration...but walking your dog in the winter can be just as dangerous.

 Indeed, depending on your dog’s size, age, coat, and health, cold temperatures could be detrimental to their well-being.
 Before you step outside during these colder months, consider whether it’s safe for your pup.